 - Spices: Along with cinnamon add nutmeg, cardamom or ginger.

 - Extra flavor: If you want to go the extra mile, I’d suggest browning the butter.
 If you’ve ever had my brown butter chocolate chip cookies you’ll understand how much extra flavor it adds!

 Soft and chewy and packed full of flavor and texture, it’s no wonder this recipe beat Tipper Gore’s ginger snaps to win the bake-off!

 - Mix wet ingredients.
 In a large mixing bowl, or the bowl of a stand mixer using the paddle attachment, beat the butter and sugars together, then mix in the egg and vanilla.

 - Mix dry ingredients.
 In a blender or food processor, pulse the flour, 1/2 cup of oats, 1/4 cup of chocolate chips, baking soda, salt, and cinnamon.
 Just a few times until the oats and chocolate chips are broken, not completely a powder.

 - Form the cookie dough.
 Add the dry mixture to the wet mixture and mix until just combined.
 Fold in the mix-ins and the remaining oats and chocolate chips.

 - Bake the cowboy cookies.
-Use a large cookie scoop to scoop out the dough onto 2 parchment-lined baking sheets.
-Leave enough room between each one for a bit of spreading.
-Press down on the dough slightly with the back of a spoon and add a few extra chocolate chips or pecan on top for the presentation.
+Use a large cookie scoop to portion dough onto parchment-lined baking sheets, leaving room for spreading.
 Bake for 6-8 minutes until golden brown around the edges.